 Civil Servants have three characteristics that distinguish them from Ministers:

 Neutrality – Members of the Senior Civil Service are not allowed to actively belong to a political party and are there to carry out policy, whatever the Government.
-As Jim Hacker explains on Yes Minister, this can cause problems…
+As Jim Hacker explains on the famous comedy series Yes Minister, this can cause problems…

 Anonymity – Unlike politicians, Civil Servants are not meant to be public figures.

 Permanence – Unlike Ministers who change with a reshuffle or General Election, Civil Servants are permanent and add continuity to the deliverance of Government.
 This is different from the United States where there are around 4,000 political appointees who may be required to change when there is a change of administration.